FTChinese/iPhoneApp/README.md

 # FTChinese iPhone App

-This is SWIFT source code of the new FTChinese iPhone app.
+This is SWIFT source code of the new FTChinese iPhone and iPad app.

 It does these things: